 These reasons are provided courtesy of Chippewa Partners, Native American Advisors, Inc. a Registered Investment Advisor.
 The firms founder, Dean T. Parisian, began his Wall Street career in 1982.

 - Dean Parisian, Founder & Chairman

 - CHIPPEWA PARTNERS, Native American Advisors, Inc. is a Registered Investment Advisor, founded by Dean Thomas Parisian in 1995.
-The firm is a manager to an exclusive group of private clients and their retirement plans.
-As a Registered Investment Advisor fiduciary firm, our expertise developed over 32 years balances experience, integrity and tremendous work ethic.
-In 2014 Mr. Parisian made the decision to no longer accept new client relationships.
-Dean Parisian is a member at the White Earth Reservation of the Minnesota Chippewa Tribe, a former NYSE and FINRA arbitrator and successful trader who began his career with Kidder Peabody in 1982 and later worked for Drexel Burnham Lambert in LaJolla, CA. The firm is a Life Member of the National Congress of American Indians.
-As a private, unbiased investment management firm, we know what to do and are prepared to do it.
-For media requests please contact Mr. Parisian via email: ChippewaPartners at aol.com, He is found on Twitter: @DeanParisian.
+The firm is a manager to an exclusive clientele and their retirement plans.
+As a Registered Investment Advisor, our expertise developed over 32 years balances experience, integrity and tremendous work ethic.
+The firm is closed to new clients.
+Dean Parisian is a member at the White Earth Reservation of the Minnesota Chippewa Tribe, a former NYSE and FINRA arbitrator and trader who began his career with Kidder Peabody and later worked for Drexel Burnham Lambert in LaJolla, CA. His philanthropic interest is in Native American education and he's endowed a significant scholarship for Native Americans at the University of Minnesota.
+His greatest accomplishment includes raising two sons and 23 years of marriage.
+The family enjoys many outdoor pursuits at Pamelot, their Tennessee farm, as well as the Ghost Ranch, their Montana retreat on the Yellowstone River.
+For media requests please contact the firm via email: ChippewaPartners (at) aol.com, on Twitter: @DeanParisian.
 Global 877-772-1621